An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Introduction

-\textbf{Contributions.} In this paper we connect the previous questions to domain-theoretical tools~\cite{gierz03}.
-Concretely, we start by recalling necessary background (Section~\ref{sec:back}).
-Then we introduce a concurrent extension of the probabilistic guarded command language (pGCL)~\cite{mciver05}, and equip it with an operational semantics as well as a logic for reasoning about program properties (Section~\ref{sec:lang}).
-The latter is based on M. Smyth's idea of treating observable properties as open sets of a topological space~\cite{smyth83,vickers89}.
-We then introduce a domain-theoretical denotational semantics $\sem{-}$ (Section~\ref{sec:den}) and establish its \emph{computational adequacy} w.r.t. the operational counterpart (Section~\ref{sec:adeq}).
+\textbf{Contributions.} In this paper we connect the previous questions to domain-theoretic tools~\cite{gierz03,larrecq13}.
+Concretely we start by recalling necessary background (Section~\ref{sec:back}).
+Then in order to provide a formal underpinning to these questions, we introduce a concurrent extension of the probabilistic guarded command language (pGCL)~\cite{mciver05} and equip it with an operational semantics as well as a logic for reasoning about program properties (Section~\ref{sec:lang}).
+The logic itself is based on M. Smyth's idea of treating observable properties as open sets of a topological space~\cite{smyth83,vickers89}.
+We then introduce a domain-theoretic denotational semantics $\sem{-}$ (Section~\ref{sec:den}) and establish its computational adequacy w.r.t. the operational counterpart (Section~\ref{sec:adeq}).
 More formally we establish an equivalence of the form,

 whose full details will be given later on.
-From adequacy we then straightforwardly derive a \emph{full abstraction theorem} w.r.t. the observational preorder $\lesssim$, \ie\ we obtain the equivalence,
+From adequacy we then straightforwardly derive a \emph{full abstraction} result w.r.t. the observational preorder $\lesssim$, \ie\ we obtain the equivalence,

 for all programs $P$ and $Q$ and state $s$.